 Who Should Attend?

-- Members and alternate members of the county Boards of Equalization may take this course in the first year of each renewed term for continuing education credit awarded by the Georgia Department of Revenue.
+- Members and alternate members of the county Boards of Equalization may take this course in the first year of each renewed term for 4 hours of continuing education credit awarded by the Georgia Department of Revenue.

-- Tax commissioners, tax appraisers, tax assessors and assessment contractors may take this course annually for continuing education credit awarded by the Georgia Department of Revenue.
+- Tax commissioners, tax appraisers, tax assessors, and assessment contractors may take this course annually for 4 hours of continuing education credit awarded by the Georgia Department of Revenue.

-- Professionals in the public or private sector experience who want to gain knowledge of the Exempt Properties.
+- Professionals in the public or private sector experience who want to gain knowledge of the Exempt Properties 2020.